reg710/ColorBoxes-React/README.md

+# Color Boxes
+React assignment for Academy Pittsburgh - inspired by page made by Jennifer Dewalt - https://jenniferdewalt.com/technicolor_boxes.html.

+Page loads to dark gray screen and by hovering mouse you will see boxes appear with randomized colors.

+![Image of Color Boxes]

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).